 Operate under the assumption that people with ID are capable of making their own decisions.

 Ensure your space or programs are in compliance with the Americans with Disabilities Act.
-Where possible, ask people with ID if there is a particular accommodation that might help them better use or benefit from your services.

 Ensuring your communications, including written and spoken language, materials, and interactions with the community are accessible to people with ID: